Raigyo/unity-3d-game-forest/Readme.md

 During the game, the time goes by...

 I use the following asset for that: [Hendrik Haupt - Enviro - Sky and Weather](https://assetstore.unity.com/packages/tools/particles-effects/enviro-sky-and-weather-33963)

+Note to myself: uncheck 'don't destroy on load' on Enviro manager to reset all datas and reactivate them by scripting.

 ### 3.3 Optimization